 wear something visible.
 May we take

 your name and address?
 You've never been in trouble

 for half a second and said no. The cop

 'He's bright, fifty nine years old, from London.'

 The constables agree to have a picture

-then depart, while Kemp skips along
+then depart, while Kemp continues on

 the busy road to Bury St Edmunds.